 In terms of TSS removal from receiving waters, the majority is achieved through wastewater treatment, however the proportions vary significantly in the Catchments.
-The wastewater pollutant removal share of the total is highest in the Werribee Catchment and the Dandenong Catchment where the Western Treatment
+The wastewater pollutant removal share of the

-68 The regional and catchment totals have been adjusted to ensure no more than 100% removal can occur in a sub-catchment (with double treatment).
+67 The regional and catchment totals have been adjusted to ensure no more than 100% removal can occur in a sub-catchment (with double treatment).